TokenomicsArena/app/DESIGN.md

 ## Smart Pair Selection

-The application uses a sophisticated algorithm to determine which cryptocurrency pairs to present to the user.
+The application uses an algorithm to determine which cryptocurrency pairs to present to the user.
 A fundamental rule is that **the same pair of cryptocurrencies is never shown twice** - once users have compared a specific pair, they will never see that exact pair again.

+This algorithm could use some serious tweaking.

 ### Pair Exhaustion Handling

-- When all possible unique pairs have been compared, the application notifies the user that all combinations have been completed
+- When all possible unique pairs have been compared, the application notifies the user that all combinations have been completed (hardly will ever happen)
 - The user is then redirected to the History page to review their selections
 - This ensures users always make fresh comparisons and prevents redundant decision-making